Judging the Game

 Urban Fantasy: "Jackhammer scowled as he hotwired the lousy elf's box truck.
 The foolish git lost his keys in that Goblintown warehouse when they were jumped by security, and he didn't have a spare.
 As a dwarf, he preferred his people's works to this janky human technology, but in a pinch he was happy to run the guards over on his way to safety if they hadn't already got the hint."

 Sliding the typical time scale of fantasy to the here and now, one can add the trappings of that genre to tales taking place in the present.
-It can be fun to play an elf with a gun, after all, especially when they get to use it against similarly armed orcs.
+It can be fun to play an elf with a gun, after all, especially if they get to use it against similarly armed orcs.
 This style of story takes place in a near-future time just as often, adding assorted sci-fi tropes to the mix as well as magical beings and spellcasters.

 The War on Terror: "Cow Catcher absentmindedly polished his new nametag, having just earned his place in Anti-Terrorist Group Omega, colloquially known as the Bullet Sponges.
 It was his first mission, and though he'd been fully briefed about the occult terrorists of ABBREVIATION, seeing their half-golems in person gave him pause.
-Ready to prove his mettle, Cow Catcher charged right at them."
+Nonetheless ready to prove his mettle, Cow Catcher charged right at them."

 A subgenre of war stories popularized in the 1980s, the war on terror features patriotic soldiers (or possibly mercenaries) mobilizing in a conventional manner against decidedly unconventional foes.
 And 'unconventional' can mean any number of things, from asymmetric warfare against traitorous revolutionaries to a struggle against cult-like organizations determined to rule the world.